Bill Kurlish

-William Kurlish (August 15, 1913 – March 24, 2000) is a former professional football player and engineer.
+William Kurlish (August 15, 1913 – March 24, 2000) is an American former college football player for the Penn Quakers.
+He was selected by the Brooklyn Dodgers in the fourth round of the 1937 NFL draft with the 33rd overall pick.

 Early life

 Kurlish moved to Delaware County as a teenager and attended Ridley High School.

 At Ridley, he was a member of the track and football teams.

-College
+College career

 Kurlish earned a scholarship to the University of Pennsylvania and completed a bachelor's degree in electrical engineering.

 Personal life

-Kurlish had one daughter, three brothers, five sisters, and one granddaughter.
+Kurlish worked as an engineer with General Electric.
+He had one daughter, three brothers, five sisters, and one granddaughter.
 Golf was one of his hobbies.